Augustine's Luxor Photo Journal - January 5-12, 2005

 photos and text ©copyright Natalie d'Arbeloff 2005HATSHEPSUT TEMPLE, DEIR-EL-BAHRI

-As some of you already know, (see November 12th post: Hatshepsut and We) I have a fixation about the ancient Egyptian egomaniac Hatshepsut and the reason I went to Luxor was to go back to that ancient time and place where I once belonged and was her and commanded things to be done.
+You may be able to see my tiny movie of a group of tourists moving slowly towards Hatshepsut's temple at Deir-el-Bahri.
+I find this fleeting ballet hypnotically fascinating.
+As some of you already know, (see November 12, 2004 post: Hatshepsut and We) I have a fixation about the ancient Egyptian egomaniac Hatshepsut and the reason I went to Luxor was to go back to that ancient time and place where I believe I once belonged and was her and commanded things to be done.
 Like building this stupendous temple to make sure I wouldn't be forgotten by future generations.
 And behold here they are those future generations, in their touristic thousands, walking up and down clicking their cameras, the name Hatshepsut always on their tongues - Arabic, Japanese, Chinese, Russian, Hebrew, French, German, Italian, Polish, English, Dutch, Spanish, Greek, Swedish and all.
 You can hear my/her name bouncing off those corrugated masterpieces of geological design, the sandstone cliffs of the Valley of the Kings.
 You might be thinking that a small cartoon personage born from the head of a four-foot eleven inches artist (by no means a household name though possessed of considerable talent) would,naturally, imagine having been a larger-than-life celebrity in a previous incarnation.
 Or you could take my questionable word for it.

 Here she is with her colossal head cut off while my small one still sits firmly on my shoulders.
 Goes to show you that it's safer not to get too big-headed in this world.
 But then ancient Egypt was more concerned with the afterworld and making a big impression in this life guaranteed you'd get star treatment in the next.
 Little did I know that I'd come back as a small blogger with a tiny (but devoted) audience.
 You have to admire the hutzpah which motivated such stunningly confident monuments to the self.
 That's what struck me as I wandered around Hatshepsut's temple and the other famous remains in Luxor: the astonishing civilization of ancient Egypt was built on a certainty that the Self endures eternally, irrevocably linked to divine forces which, though super- human, are also material.
 Spirituality was not mystical but literally down to earth - the neck-twisting, mind-bending, often oppressive size and weight of these temples, tombs and statues attests to an unshakeable belief in the physicality of the divine - or the divine in the physical.